nablarch/nablarch-document/en/application_framework/application_framework/libraries/log/jaxrs_access_log.rst

  jaxRsAccessLogFormatter.maskingPatterns
   Specify the parameter name and variable name to be masked with a regular expression.
   If more than one is specified, separate them with commas.
-  Used for masking the request parameters, the response body and session scope information.
+  Used for masking both the request parameters and session scope information.
   The specified regular expression is not case-sensitive.
   For example, if specified as \ ``password``\, matches with ``password``, ``newPassword`` and ``password2``, etc.